HR

 • Negotiation skills.
 Job seekers may want to negotiate their salary, a sign-on bonus, paid time off, or other benefits before accepting a new position.
 Outplacement providers can coach individuals through the negotiating process.

 Outplacement services benefit both employers and employees.
-Regardless of whether an employer chooses to offer in-house or third-party outplacement services, advantages often include the following:
+Regardless of whether an employer chooses to offer in-house or third-party outplacement services, advantages include faster job transitions, reduced legal risks, improved employer branding, cost savings, and stronger workplace morale.
+Let's understand these in detail:

 • Positive brand image.
 Reorganizations, workforce reductions, layoffs, and other forms of terminations can negatively impact the morale and productivity of employees who stay.
 If handled properly, outplacement services create a positive brand image and show remaining employees that the business is playing its part in supporting former employees beyond a severance package.